 The College administers financial aid programs from federal, state and local agencies.
 Students must complete the Free Application for Federal Student Aid on the Web at www.fafsa.gov to apply for all federal aid including Pell Grant, Federal Perkins Loans and Federal Direct Loans.
-If you (or your parent) do not yet have an FSA ID to sign the FAFSA electronically, you can apply here.
+If you (or your parent) do not yet have an FSA ID to sign the FAFSA electronically, you can apply for an FSA ID here.

 You will receive a CONFIRMATION PAGE after you submit your FAFSA.
 Print a copy for your records.
 New York residents should follow the link to apply for New York State’s Tuition Assistance Program (TAP).
 Completing these forms ensures that you have applied for federal and state financial aid.
 If you missed the TAP link on the FAFSA confirmation page you can apply directly by going to www.tapweb.org once your FAFSA has been processed.

 A new FAFSA application is available on October 1 of each year.
 Students should apply for financial aid as soon as they decide to apply for admission or readmission to the College.
 Continuing students must file a Renewal FAFSA every year.

 November 30 - priority deadline for spring.

 Filing by the applicable priority deadline makes it more likely that you will have financial aid available to help you pay the bill for tuition and fees by the due date.

 Financial Aid is awarded up to the cost of attendance.
 This may cover direct and indirect cost of your attendance.
 Direct costs include your tuition and fees.
 Indirect costs include: books and supplies, transportation, food, etc. Actual costs for individual students will vary.
 Additional cost of education and student budget details are available online: http://www2.cuny.edu/financial-aid/tuition-and-college-costs/student-budgets/